spicata/spicata99/unmotivational.md

 > *"i like genshin"*
 > edward huynh

+> *"I myself in particular visit him a lot"*
+> shan mei in reference to edward huynh 😏

 [^1]: this was the funniest goddamn crap i have ever seen in my entire life.